 You can amplify the cooling effect of a fan by installing one that spreads mist.
 Fans are, on average, more expensive than light fixtures, but they bring a function.
 In my opinion, the additional function is worth spending a bit more.

 Even though ambient light is important it is crucial to the dining area, task lights are what makes cooking safe.
-If you’re planning on cooking after dawn this is a must, as you do not want to serve uncooked meat or food with insects (like ants).
+If you’re planning on cooking after the sunset this is a must, as you do not want to serve uncooked meat or food with insects (like ants).

 Task lights come with a variety of styles.
 From wall lights to led grill lighting.
 Choice has to be made up to your budget, but it’s important not to omit this one.
 If there is no space for something you like, go for an on-grill led solution for few bucks.